rob-berry-depop/jj-stack/DEVELOPMENT.md

 ## Project Context

-jj-spice enables developers to create and manage stacked pull requests on GitHub while using the Jujutsu (JJ) version control system.
+jj-stack enables developers to create and manage stacked pull requests on GitHub while using the Jujutsu (JJ) version control system.

 ## Critical Architecture Decisions